Looking for a Mid-Century Bathroom design for your NYC bathroom renovation? These tile styles will help achieve the look.

-The intricate checkered tile bathroom fad came and went quickly.
-With timeless midcentury-modern looks on the rise, this is what it takes to achieve that look.
+The intricate checkered tile bathroom fad that came and went is back.
+With timeless mid-century modern looks on the rise, these are the tile styles to activate the MCM look.

 The intricate checkered tile bathroom styles of the 2000s were a fad that came and went in the blink of an eye.
 Although chic, these bathroom tile patterns and designs did not prove to be timeless.
 As soon as they popped up, they quickly went stale.